intel/neural-compressor/docs/source/tuning_strategies.md

 #### Design

 `MSE_v2` is a strategy with a two stages fallback and revert fallback.
-In the fallback stage, [WIP], which is composed of three key components.
-First, a multi-batch order combination based on per-layer fallback MSE values helps evaluate layer sensitivity with a few-shot.
-Second, a sensitivity gradient is proposed to better evaluate the sensitivity, together with the beam search to solve the local optimum problem.
-Third, a quantize-again procedure is introduced to remove redundancy in fallback layers to protect performance.
-MSE_v2 performs better, especially in models with a long full-dataset evaluation time and a large number of tuning counts.
+In the fallback stage, it uses multi-batch data to score the op impact and then fallback the op with the highest score util found the quantized model meets accuracy criteria.
+In the revert fallback stage, it also scores the impact of fallback OPs in the previous stage and selects the op with the lowest score to revert the fallback until the quantized model not meets accuracy criteria.

 #### Usage
-To use the `MSE_V2` tuning strategy, your need to specify the `strategy` field with `mse_v2` in the `TuningCriterion`.
-Also, the `confidence_batches` can be set optionally inside the `strategy_kwargs` to specify the number of batches to calculate the op sensitivity.
-Increasing `confidence_batches` will generally improve the accuracy of the scoring of the impact of OPs at the cost of more time spent in the process of sorting the OPs.
+To use the `MSE_V2` tuning strategy, user should specify the `strategy` field with `mse_v2` in the `TuningCriterion`.
+Also, the `confidence_batches` can be set optionally inside the `strategy_kwargs` to specify the number of batches to score the op impact.
+Increasing `confidence_batches` will generally improve the accuracy of the scoring at the cost of more time spent in this process.

 ```python
 from neural_compressor import config